Posted on

 - cooks.4

-When tips are paid by credit card, employers can pass on the average credit card fees to their tipped employees.5 However, employers cannot withhold any more than is necessary to cover those processing fees from the credit card company.6
+When tips are paid by credit card, employers can pass on the average credit card fees to you as a tipped employee.5 However, employers cannot withhold any more than is necessary to cover those processing fees from the credit card company.6

-What if employers are taking a tip credit?
+What if my employer is taking a tip credit?

-Even if employers are taking a tip credit under state or federal law, they cannot withhold an employee’s tips.
+Even if employers are taking a tip credit under state or federal law, they cannot withhold your tips.

-A tip credit uses an employee’s tips towards the employer’s minimum wage obligation.
-The FLSA sets the federal minimum wage at $7.25.7 However, the FLSA lets employers pay a base hourly wage of $2.13 to tipped employees.8 Employers satisfy their minimum wage obligations by using the tips that the employee receives to account for the remaining $5.12.
+A tip credit uses your tips towards the employer’s minimum wage obligation.
+The FLSA sets the federal minimum wage at $7.25.7 However, the FLSA lets employers pay a base hourly wage of $2.13 to tipped employees.8 Employers satisfy their minimum wage obligations by using the tips that you receive to account for the remaining $5.12.

-Employers have to notify employees if they are using these tip credit provisions to satisfy minimum wage laws.9
+Employers have to notify you if they are using these tip credit provisions to satisfy minimum wage laws.9

 Employers taking a tip credit are limited in how they use tip pooling.
 They can only create a mandatory tip pool if they: